 Walking and playing with your dog will keep their muscles and joints strengthened and can increase a dog’s life span.

 I take my dachshund out for a daily walk of 20 minutes and also have several times during the day that I play with him.
 He likes this green snake toy as I toss it and he goes fetches it.

 3. Dog Dental Care For Teeth And Gums

-Like humans, dog's need to have healthy teeth and gums for overall health.
-If your dog’s teeth starts getting plaque, this can lead to your dog losing teeth.
+Like humans, dogs need to have healthy teeth and gums for overall health.
+If your dog’s teeth start getting plaque, this can lead to your dog losing teeth.

 Dogs have an extra alkaline mouth than humans, which promotes plaque formation.

-Plus, rotten teeth has bacteria and can lead to affecting their organs, such as kidneys, heart, and liver.
+Plus, rotten teeth have bacteria and can lead to affecting their organs, such as the kidneys, heart, and liver.

 Most of the health issues dogs face arise from their oral health, including the state of their gums and teeth.